 After you listen to the episode above, use the interactive map below to trace Wakefield’s path around Greenville that day.

-Southern Railroad finds producer Brad Willis driving around Greenville, SC with one-time Death Row inmate Charles Wakefield Jr. in a pick-up truck.
+Southern Railroad finds producer Brad Willis driving around Greenville, South Carolina, with one-time death row inmate Charles Wakefield Jr. in a pickup truck.
 Wakefield reminisces about better times in Greenville as he and Willis navigate through Fall for Greenville festival traffic.

 Wakefield guides Willis through Greenville along the path Wakefield says he took on the day of the murders, laying out his alibi one place at a time.

 I thought Wakefield’s mom ran off?
 Wilkins claims the retired teacher referred to “mamma” when referring to what Wakefield said when he ran in the back door after she heard sirens….

 Did I miss something?

 He called his step mom, mama.
 His Grandparents were Big Mama and Big Daddy

 Why does the Butler shampooing machine rental note say the machine was picked up in December (one full month before it was returned)?

 Jan is written over top of 12-28-75 like someone had made a mistake.
 It also says paid $4.
 Indicating 4 days.